You can use any linux/amd64-compatible package with instances running in the

 GOPATH, you must be careful not to

-place the source code at or below any directories in your App Engine project
+place your source code at or below your app's directory where the

-once for the path relative to a module's directory, and once for the
+might get loaded twice, once for the path relative to a service's directory, and

 For best results, we recommend the following:

-- Create a separate directory in your project for each module.
+- Create a separate directory in your app's directory for each service.

-- Each module directory should contain the module's
+- Each service's directory should contain the service's

 app.yamlfile and one or more

-- Do not include any subdirectories in a module's directory.
+- Do not include any subdirectories in a service's directory.

 Downloading required packages